 - Ideal for: Lovers of haute cuisine, couples.

-Typical dishes from Paris and around the Moulin Rouge.
+The typical dishes of Paris and around the Moulin Rouge

-How much budget you need to eat around the Moulin Rouge
+How much budget do you need to eat around the Moulin Rouge?

-As you can see from the list of restaurants in this post, there is a wide variety of options for all tastes and pockets.
+As you can see from the list of restaurants in this post the options are very varied for all tastes and budgets.
 To eat well and that neither your palate nor your wallet suffers too much, the budget is between 20 and 30 euros.
 In that range we find the best value for money alternatives and that's where most of the restaurants around the Moulin Rouge move.

-Keep in mind that if you are going to combine the show at the Moulin Rouge with dinner or lunch at a nearby restaurant you will probably have to do it before entering.
-For meals there is no problem, but the show passes at 21:00 and 23:00 at night so you will have to have dinner before.
+Please note that if you are going to combine seeing the Moulin Rouge show with dinner or lunch at a nearby restaurant you will most likely have to do so before entering.
+For meals there is no problem, but the show is at 9pm and 11pm at night so you will have to have dinner before.

-There is no problem for this as restaurants in Paris open their kitchens for dinner around 19:00 and some do not close until midnight.
-Meal times in Paris are between 12:00 and 14:00 and for breakfast you will have no problem as cafes open early and do not close until late afternoon or evening.
+There is no problem for this as restaurants in Paris open their kitchens for dinner around 7 pm and some do not close until midnight.
+The lunch time in Paris is between 12 h. and 14 h. and for breakfasts you won't have a problem since the cafeterias open early and don't close until late afternoon or evening.